juliendargelos/bem-vue/README.md

 ...
 ```

-The values you put in `data.modifiers` is used as default values for their modifier.
+The values you put in `data.modifiers` are used as default values for their modifier.
 They also determine wich type of values will be accepted for this modifier:
 - A `null` or string default value will make the modifier accepting only string and `null` values
 - A `true` or `false` default value will make the modifier accepting only boolean values